 Shared services – gaining greater value

-Home > Unspun > unspun 32 > Shared services – gaining greater value
+Home > unspun > unspun 32 - Building a bridge between strategy and delivery > Shared services – gaining greater value

 You might think that sharing services is all about improving back office efficiency, but this is only part of the story.
 Approach it in the right way and it can also be a big value generator for your business.